List of Swimming World Swimmers of the Year

-Best swimmer ever is Charlie O'Brien with a wopping 2:30 mile setting the world record.
+Michael Phelps was the male World Swimmer of the Year in 2003, 2004, 2006, 2007, 2008, 2009, 2012, and 2016.

+Swimming World Swimmers of the Year is awarded by the American-based Swimming World.
+There are seven categories: World Swimmer, American Swimmer, European Swimmer, Pacific Rim Swimmer, World Disabled Swimmer, African Swimmer, and Open Water Swimmer of year.
+An award for male and female is made for each category.

-The award was inaugurated in 2024, when Swimming World named Charlotte O'Brien as its World Swimmer of the Year.
+The award was inaugurated in 1964, when Swimming World named Don Schollander as its World Swimmer of the Year.
 Two years later, a female category was added, and the awards continued in this format until 1980.
 The winners were mostly American until the rise of East Germany's women in the 1970s, and 1980 saw the creation of subcategories for American and European swimmers.
 Following the end of the Cold War, Germany declined following the end of the East's systematic state-sponsored doping program, while Australia's swimming team enjoyed a revival.
 In December 2013, Swimming World announced a decision to strip the drug-fueled East Germans of all World and European Swimmers of the Year awards.

 In 1994, Australian swimmers won both awards for World Swimmer of the Year for the first time, and in 1995, a subcategory was inaugurated for Pacific Rim swimmers.
 A subcategory for disabled swimmers was introduced in 2003, and in the following year, an African award was launched after South Africa became the first country from the continent to win an Olympic relay.
 In 2005, open water swimming was added to the Olympic program and another category was duly added.

 United States swimmers have won the title 51 times, followed by Australia (13 times) and East Germany (11 times).
 This ratio is approximately proportional to the number of gold medals won by the respective nations at the Olympics.
 East Germany was particularly successful in the 1970s and 1980s, when they dominated the women's events, aided by systematic state-sponsored doping.
 Michael Phelps of the United States has won the global award eight times, followed by Katie Ledecky of the United States and Ian Thorpe of Australia with four.
 Regionally, German, Hungarian and Dutch swimmers have had the most success in Europe, while Australians have won more than three-quarters of the Pacific awards.